-An actuarial valuation of the London Borough of Ealing Pension Fund was carried out as at 31 March 2013 to determine the contribution rates for the period 1 April 2014 to 31 March 2017.
+An actuarial valuation of the London Borough of Ealing Pension Fund was carried out as at 31 March 2016 to determine the contribution rates with effect from 1 April 2017 to 31 March 2020.

-On the basis of the assumptions adopted, the Fund's assets of £800 million represented 72% of the Fund's past service liabilities of £1,116 million (the "Funding Target") at the valuation date.
-The deficit at the valuation date was therefore £316 million.
+On the basis of the assumptions adopted, the Fund's assets of £954 million represented 80% of the Fund's past service liabilities of £1,192 million (the "Funding Target") at the valuation date.
+The deficit at the valuation was therefore £238 million.

-The valuation also showed that a common rate of contribution of 13.5% of pensionable pay per annum was required from employers.
-The common rate is calculated as being sufficient, together with contributions paid by members, to meet all liabilities arising in respect of service after the valuation date.
-It allowed for the new LGPS benefit structure which became effective from 1 April 2014.
+The valuation also showed that a Primary rate of contribution of 14.8% of pensionable pay per annum was required from employers.
+The Primary rate is calculated as being sufficient, together with contributions paid by members, to meet all liabilities arising in respect of service after the valuation date.